 All parents / carers who are unsuccessful at gaining a place for their child at the School may wish to place their child's name on the waiting list.
 To do so, parents / carers must contact the School and request that their child's name is placed on the waiting list.
-This should be done by email to bursar@mearsashby.northants-ecl.gov.uk.
+This should be done by email to office@mearsashby.pdet.org.uk